withastro/roadmap/proposals/0054-sessions.md

 Sets the value of the given key in the session.
 The value can be any serializable type.

-### `Astro.session.flash(key: string, value: any): void`

-Sets the value of the given key in the session.
-The value can be any serializable type.
-The value will be deleted after the next request.

 ### `Astro.session.regenerate(): void`

 Regenerates the session ID.
 Best practice is to call this when a user logs in or escalates their privileges, to prevent session fixation attacks.